 - Academic Resource Center (ARC) offers support in organization and study skills; academic assistance to students with learning needs

 - Extensive interscholastic athletics, co-curricular (clubs), physical education and arts programs give each girl options to find her passion, develop her interests, and express herself

-- Interscholastic athletics program includes cross country, field hockey, soccer, tennis, basketball, softball, lacrosse, equitation, Polo, squash and indoor track
+- Interscholastic athletics program includes cross country, field hockey, soccer, tennis, basketball, volleyball, softball, lacrosse, equitation, Polo, squash and indoor track

 - Student-led Service League involves all Upper School students in service experiences in Baltimore and beyond